A former Mary Kay consultant comes clean about her interactions with her customers.

-- Many of my phone calls to you will include a plea to “help me,” and that help will include something like having a three-way phone call with my director, listening to a tape and “giving me your opinion,” or coming to some “event.”
+- Many of my phone calls or texts to you will include a plea to “help me,” and that help will include something like having a three-way phone call with my director, watching a video and “giving me your opinion,” or coming to some “event.”

 - At least a couple of times a year, I’ll try and recruit you into Mary Kay.
 At first I’ll tell you about how great you’d be at doing what I do and that you can replace your current income with Mary Kay (by working only part time!).
 After you resist my advances several times, I’ll move onto other reasons why you should do Mary Kay, ending with “Don’t you want to get your products for 50% off for the rest of your life” if I have to.

 - If you do ever go from being a customer to being a recruit, I have a whole new line of questioning for you, beginning with “when are you placing an order.”
 No matter what you’ve told me about your intentions, I will pull out all the stops to get you to give a MK career a try and order lots and start recruiting for yourself.

 - At some point you may realize that being my customer is a burden you’re no longer equipped to deal with.
 You decide it’s much easier to go to a cosmetics store, pick out what you want, and be done with it.
 And you’re right!